squid-cache/squid-cache.github.io/FrontPage.rst

 ||<bgcolor="#BAFEA3">Anyone is invited to contribute to this wiki; unfortunately in order to protect it against spamming we need to individually authorize contributors.
 Please see WikiAccountCreation for instructions on how to apply.||

+We now have an explicit CookiePolicy page.
+Please visit it if you are concerned about the topic (short version: this site uses technical cookies; we do not track users)

 == Starting points ==

 You can learn about what a Wiki is and how to use it at AboutWiki.
 The following pages are good starting points.